-- You will have a working knowledge of the SCCMHA Compliance Program as well as federal and Michigan laws impacting health care. - You will have an increased understanding of your role in safeguarding Medicaid funding. - You will be able to identify resources available to assist you in this role. - Use this presentation as a resource if you have questions later in the year.
-There is a lot of valuable information here.
+- You will have a working knowledge of the SCCMHA Compliance Program as well as federal and Michigan laws impacting health care. - You will have an increased understanding of your role in safeguarding Medicaid funding. - You will be able to identify resources available to assist you in this role. - You should use this presentation as a resource if you have questions later in the year.